-The operation phase starts with the full commissioning of the 3 turbine units at the powerhouse planned to be in late 2020.
-At that stage all works will have been taken over from the EPC Contractor by JSCNH.
+The operation phase starts with the full commissioning of the 3 turbine units at the powerhouse planned to be in 2021.
+At that stage, most of the works will have been taken over from the EPC Contractor by JSCNH.
 Most E&S management measures will then be implemented by JSCNH to ensure compliance with this ESMP.
-They are tagged OOI in this document, standing for Owner Operation ESMS management Actions.
-Some of the E&S measures, mostly monitoring, will also be implemented by the Governmental Agencies and they are tagged GOI as for Governmental Agencies Operation E&S management Actions in the present document.
+They are tagged [OO] in this document, standing for Owner Operation ESMS management Actions.
+Some of the E&S measures, mostly monitoring, will also be implemented by the Governmental Agencies and they are tagged [GO] as for Overnmental Agencies Operation E&S management Actions in the present document.